I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 - Managing risk

-Your flight instructor will refer you all the important notes from the Pilot Operating Handbook of the airplane you are to fly.
+Your flight instructor will refer you all the relevant notes from the Pilot Operating Handbook of the airplane you are to fly.

 Such as if you will be flying a Cessna 172 Skyhawk, then you will need a Cessna 172 Skyhawkw pilot’s operating handbook for a Cessna 172.